fidel-bello/epic-poggers-ecomstore/Project.md

    * [Questions](#Questions)

    ## Description
-   * This web app will be e-commerce mock app that will allow users to select, buy, review, filter, items from a fictional store.
+   * This web app will be e-commerce mock app that will allow users to select, buy, review, filter items from a fictional store.
-   * The idea so far is to use the paypal sandbox api to mimick a checkout and buy scenerio.
+   * The idea so far is to use the paypal sandbox api to mimic a checkout and buy scenerio.
    * This app will use REST apis to call actions from the back end to the front-end
-   * At the moment, the application will use React for the front-end.
-And Flask for the back-end
+   * The application will use React for the front-end.
+And Node for the back-end
    * There is no deadline for this project.
 I started this project for practice and contributions as a group.
 But this project will be finished.

    ## Github-Practices